-Of course, you can avoid getting into this situation altogether if you set up an engagement ring registry or send your fiancé-to-be the results of this quiz.
+Of course, you can avoid getting into this situation altogether if you set up an engagement ring registry.
 But that's of no use to you now.
 What is?
-Expert advice, all conveniently compiled in this post so that you can proceed with confidence, kindness and awareness of your options.
+Expert advice, all conveniently compiled in this post so that you can proceed with confidence, kindness, and awareness of your options.

 Dr. Jenn Mann, Psychotherapist/TV Host/Author